TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/sem2_electronique.md

 ## 4. Computer-Aided Manufacturing

-## 5. Embedded Software and Microcontroller Logic
+## 5. Microcontroller Logic on the I2C bus

 ### a.
 What is I2C ?